maudlin/outlookhelper/README.md

 An experimental Outlook add-in that reads the body of a selected email and proposes AI-generated reply suggestions using a custom backend or Azure AI Foundry.

+Check pattern.md for more on the Office + AI Orchestrator Pattern we're introducing

 ---

 ## 🔧 Features